jooby-project/jooby/md/doc/flyway/README.md

 # flyway

+Evolve your Database Schema easily and reliably across all your instances.

-Run database migrations on startup and exposes a {{flyway}} instance.
+This module run {{flyway}} on startup and apply database migration.

 ## dependency